 Not Enough: Customer Service Rep

 What Is It?
 An employee tasked with checking out purchases, processing returns, answering customers’ questions, handling issues with a product or service, etc, etc.

 Why Should We See It More?
-Few things will show you the horrors of your fellow man faster than working customer service.
+Is this your typical sci-fi or fantasy job?
+Maybe not.
+But few things will show you the horrors of your fellow man faster than working customer service.
 Being expected to maintain complete politeness and professionalism while dealing with angry customers who know you’re not allowed to talk back to them without the risk of losing your job and income…it’s…it’s a lot.

 Customer service is a profession that can exist no matter where your story is set.
 We see it sometimes; one way I think of it is as the side gig that some characters in an urban fantasy might have to maintain some sense of normalcy.
 I’m thinking particularly of bartenders, but there’s a myriad of possible jobs a creature of the night might have while they’re working to tame the budding vampirism or the ancient magic growing inside of them.